A snapshot guide to typical UK telephone call costs.

 084, 087, 09 and 118 numbers

-The Service Charge is set by the organisation being called and they must show it in close proximity to the number wherever it is advertised or promoted.
-Where the Service Charge is, or includes, a per-minute rate, this must be charged per second.
+The Service Charge is set by the organisation being called and they must show it in close proximity to the number wherever it is advertised or promoted and mention that an additional Access Charge will also apply.
+Where the Service Charge is, or includes a per-minute rate, this must be charged per second.

 Service numbers with a Service Charge that is more than 7p per minute or per call are defined as Controlled Premium Rate Services (CPRS) and subject to additional regulation by the Phone-paid Services Authority (PSA).
 Some high-risk services, such as chatlines and call connection services, are always classed as CPRS, irrespective of call cost or prefix used.
 All such services (including those operating on 084 numbers) are regulated by PSA.